Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 Almost all Merits are location or context-dependant, and so are often restricted based on the nature of the story campaign.

-When you purchase Contacts, for example, you must specify wha their nature is, and their location. i.e. “The assassins of the Eastern Forests.”
+When you purchase Contacts, for example, you must specify what their nature is, and their location. i.e. “The assassins of the Eastern Forests.”